IC3Net/IC3Net/README.md

 Once everything is installed, we can run the using these example commands

-Note: We performed our experiments on `nthreads` set to 16, you can change it according to your machine, but the plots may vary.
+Note: We performed our experiments on `nprocesses` set to 16, you can change it according to your machine, but the plots may vary.

 Note: Use `OMP_NUM_THREADS=1` to limit the number of threads spawned